gopheracademy/gopheracademy-web/content/advent-2017/tracking-the-stars.md

 I wanted to figure out if the larger repositories grow faster than smaller ones, so I grabbed the number of stars at the end of the tracking period for each repository and charted that against the number of stars increase per day.
-The SQL this time as it's just a small tweak to the last one:
+The SQL this time is a small tweak to the last one:

 ```sql
 select rises.repo, rises.stars as stars,